Start Here

 It doesn't.

 Autocratic movements depend on opposition exhaustion.
 Sustainable, repeated action is the direct counter to that strategy.
+This library is built around that truth.

 Read the 5 Simple Steps — it takes five minutes